JuliaGaussianProcesses/Stheno.jl/docs/src/input_types.md

 Stheno enables the user to handle any type of input domain they wish and provides a common API that users must implement when considering a new way of representing input data to ensure that the package knows how to handle them appropriately.

+This interface has now been adopted throughout the JuliaGaussianProcesses ecosystem.

 Discussed below is this interface's core assumptions, a detailed account of a couple of important concrete input types.
-Additionally, we provide a worked-example of a new input type.

 ## The Central Assumption